daverodriguez/ebird-mydata-reader/readme.md

 ## Loading and parsing eBird data

-`ebird-mydata-reader` supports web use and Node.js.
+`ebird-mydata-reader` supports web and Node.js contexts.

 ### Node.js
 For Node use, load the eBird ZIP file using `readFile` or `readFileSync`, then call